 This type of geotargeting can make sure that your readers are getting to the content that they need while also furthering establishing you as an authority on the topic.
 For America’s Professor, this turned into a 9.5% boost to revenues.

-As you can see, there are many ways to use geotargeting to connect with potential customers and you don’t need a special WordPress geolocation plugin to do it.
+As you can see, there are many ways to use geotargeting to connect with potential customers and you don’t need a special WordPress plugin for geolocation to do it.